CMB lensing with shear-only reconstruction on the full sky: Introduction

 For the reconstruction of smaller-scale lenses, it is no longer true that the lensing convergence and shear can be considered constant over the coherence scale of the CMB.
 In this limit, lensing not only introduces monopole ($m=0$) and quadrupole ($m=2$) couplings in the local two-point function of the lensed CMB but also higher-order couplings.
 Furthermore, the dependencies of the $m=0$ and $m=2$ couplings on the angular scale of the CMB fluctuations and lenses deviate significantly from their large-lens limits.
 For reconstruction on smaller scales, one can formulate a set of multipole estimators, each extracting information from a specific $m$~\cite{Schaan2019}.
 Most of the reconstruction signal-to-noise is still contained in the $m=0$ and $m=2$ estimators, and extragalactic foregrounds are expected still to bias mainly $m=0$.
 However, it is necessary to use the correct scale dependence of the $m=2$ estimator to avoid the poor performance of the shear estimator when it is extended directly to reconstruction of smaller-scale lenses.
 This makes efficient evaluation with real-space methods difficult since the $m=2$ estimator is not generally separable.

 The shear reconstruction discussed in \cite{Schaan2019} is based on the flat-sky approximation.
 Since current and future high-resolution CMB experiments will cover a significant fraction of the sky, a full-sky formulation of the shear estimator is required.
 In this paper, we derive the full-sky version of the shear estimator and show how it can be evaluated efficiently in real space with spin-weighted spherical harmonic transforms.
 We generalise further to an $m=2$ multipole estimator to avoid the sub-optimal performance of the shear estimator on smaller scales.
-We suggest a simple separable approximation for this estimator using singular-value decomposition, which allows efficient evaluation with real-space methods.
+We suggest a simple separable approximation for this estimator using singular-value decomposition, which allows efficient evaluation with real-space methods. \fr{Although extending the shear formalism to polarization-based estimators is straightforward, as shown very recently in the flat-sky limit by \cite{PhysRevD.107.023504}, our focus in this paper is solely on the shear formalism for the temperature part of the lensing estimator.
+This is motivated by the fact that the dominant sources of extragalactic foregrounds from the CIB or tSZ are only weakly polarized compared to the CMB fluctuations on the scales that dominate lensing reconstruction, meaning that the biases they induce are relatively smaller in polarization-based reconstructions than for temperature.
+Moreover, temperature-based estimators still make a significant contribution to lensing reconstruction at the sensitivity of current surveys.
+While lensing with future surveys, such as CMB-S4~\cite{abazajian2016cmbs4}, will instead be dominated by polarization and will achieve much higher signal-to-noise, the main contributor -- the $EB$ quadratic estimator -- is effectively a shear estimator and therefore naturally suppresses foreground biases.}

 This paper is organised as follows.
 In Sec. \ref{theory} we review CMB lensing reconstruction and multipole estimators in the flat-sky approximation and show how to generalise these to the curved sky.
 For the full-sky shear estimator, we show that it provides an unbiased recovery of the lensing power spectrum using lensed CMB maps.
 Section~\ref{svd} then explores ways of improving the shear estimator by constructing a separable approximation to the $m=2$ estimator using singular-value decomposition.
 Finally, in Sec. \ref{test} we test the efficacy of the full-sky shear and $m=2$ estimators in suppressing extragalactic foreground contamination by measuring the lensing power spectrum using CMB simulations injected with foregrounds from the Websky simulation~\cite{Stein2020}. in Appendix~\ref{appA} we discuss the estimator normalisation and reconstruction noise power.
 In Appendix~\ref{appB} we derive the form of the full-sky shear estimator in spherical-harmonic space.